-The MFA in Dance
+The M.F.A. in Dance

-Creating dance is challenging, exhausting and, ultimately, extremely rewarding work.
 The Master of Fine Arts in Choreography and Performance is designed to focus on the art of expressive choreography and meaningful performance.
 The degree program is much more than a schedule of classes and a thesis.
 It is an opportunity to secure two years for concentration on choreographic study and development.
 Much of the exploration happens in the formal classroom, but resources abound in the talents, energies and minds of peers, the Five College dance faculty and the academic and creative communities in the Pioneer Valley.

 - Two-year coed program.